arelove/dns-switcher/README.md

 ## Contributing

 Found a bug?
-Have an idea
+Have an idea?

 1. Check existing [issues](../../issues) first
 2. Open a new issue with details